paul-m/s3fs/README.txt

 operation may fail if you have a lot of files, or very large files.
 The drush command will cleanly handle any combination of files.

-If you're using NGINX rather than Apache, you probably have a config block like this:
+If you're using nginx rather than Apache, you probably have a config block like this:

 location ~ (^/sites/.*/files/imagecache/|^/sites/default/themes/.*/includes/fonts/|^/sites/.*/files/styles/) {